Naming errors in Go

 return err1

-The names cerr or c (short for “close error”) are also okay here, instead of err1.
+The names cerr or c (short for "close error") are also acceptable here, instead of err1.

 File scope assignment